:::

 The University Commons

-Situated in front of the Ching-sheng Memorial Hall is the University Commons, a grassy quadrangle home to Tamkang club gatherings, major annual events and the memories of thousands of Tamkang alumni.
-In the center of the quadrangle is a statue, which was built and designed in 1986 by Tamkang alumnus and architect, Lin Kuei-jung.
+Situated in front of the Ching-Sheng Memorial Hall is the University Commons, a grassy quadrangle home to TKU club gatherings, major annual events, and the memories of thousands of TKU alumni.
+In the center of the quadrangle is a statue, which was built and designed in 1986 by TKU alumnus and architect, Kuei-Jung Lin.
 The statue takes the shape of four bamboo tablets encircling one another, a symbol of books or “Tzu Juan” in ancient times.
-These Tzu Juan represent the four qualities of the TKU motto: “simplicity, truthfulness, firmness, and perseverance”.
+These Tzu Juan represent the four qualities of the TKU motto: “Simplicity, Truthfulness, Firmness, and Perseverance”.
 Seen from above, the statue looks like the pivot of a motor, rotating eternally.

-December 3, 1976, in a concert featuring mostly Western folk music, Lee Shuan Che, an undergraduate TKU student in the Department of Mathematics, urged the young generation to pass on the heritage of folk songs under the slogan “Sing Our Own Songs.”
-He initiated a self-enlightenment movement of local folk music that has spread out from Tamkang to the entire island, and has significantly influenced later generationsʼ musical preferences.
-To commemorate the 30th anniversary of Lee’s passing, Tamkang University and the Lee Shuan Che Memorial Foundation created a monument on the Shepherd’s Meadow – a perennially green quadrangle that is one of the students’ favorite spots for campus events.
-The monument, designed by Wang Hsiu-chi, consists of a guitar-shaped metal structure, along with a boulder that has been carved in two.
-The epigraph “Sing Our Own Songs”, written by Chiang Hsun, is affixed to one half of the split boulder, as are “descriptive notes” by Chang Ping-huang.
+On December 3, 1976, in a concert featuring mostly Western folk music, Lee Shuan Che, an undergraduate TKU student in the Department of Mathematics, urged the young generation to pass on the heritage of folk songs under the slogan “Sing Our Own Songs.”
+He initiated a self-enlightenment movement of local folk music that started from TKU and extended to the entire island.
+It significantly influenced the musical preferences of later generations.
+To commemorate the 30th anniversary of Lee’s passing, TKU and the Lee Shuan Che Memorial Foundation created a monument on the Shepherd’s Meadow—a perennially green quadrangle that is one of the students’ favorite spots for campus events.
+The monument, designed by Hsiu-Chi Wang, consists of a guitar-shaped metal structure, along with a boulder that has been carved in two.
+The epigraph “Sing Our Own Songs,” written by Hsun Chiang, is affixed to one half of the split boulder, along with descriptive commentary by calligraphy artist Ben-Hang Chang.
 Placed between the two halves of the boulder is a concrete block and pebbles, which represent the elements of the land that nurtured Lee, while the metal guitar framework reminds people of his esteemed talent as a songwriter.

 Lucky Dolphins Milestone Statue

-Situated in the roundabout at the top end of Lantern Road is this unique piece by well-known contemporary sculptor, Wang Shiu-chi.
-The dolphins were selected as an auspicious university emblem based on the results of a poll that surveyed students from each of Tamkang University’s campuses.
-Dolphins are the most agile and intelligent mammals in the ocean.
+Situated in the roundabout at the top end of Lantern Road is this unique piece by well-known contemporary sculptor, Shiu-Chi Wang.
+The dolphins were selected as an auspicious university emblem based on the results of a poll that surveyed students from each of TKU’s campuses.
+Dolphins are among the most agile and intelligent mammals in the ocean.
 They are endowed with an incredible ability to swim across the four seas.
-Engraved on the pillar-base of the statue are four phrases that Founder Clement C.P.
-Chang often quotes to encourage Tamkangians: “Let’s help students establish a firm foothold at Tamkang University”, “Hold the whole world in view”, “Grasp the latest information”, and “Create a brighter future”.
+Engraved on the pillar-base of the statue are four phrases that founder Dr. Clement C.P.
+Chang often quotes to encourage Tamkangians: “Let’s help students establish a firm foothold at TKU,” “Hold the whole world in view,” “Grasp the latest information,” and “Create a brighter future.”

 The Bronze Sculpture of the Five Tigers

-“The Five-tiger Hill” is the site of Tamkang University’s Tamsui Campus.
-In Tamsui, the Ta Tun Mountain Range extends down to Hu-tou Shan (“Tiger’s Head” Mountain), which separates into five distinct ridges.
-Tamkang University is situated on the fourth ridge.
-The bronze sculpture depicting five tigers embracing one another is a piece by Wang Shiu-chi, which stands in front of the Shao-mo Memorial Gymnasium.
-It represents Tamkangians’ spirit of vitality, and their sense of vigor and bravery.
-On the pillar-base of the monument is Founder Clement C.P.
-Chang’s inscription “The Five-tiger Hill: A Sketch.”
+“The Five-Tiger Hill” is the site of TKU’s Tamsui Campus.
+In Tamsui, the Ta-Tun Mountain Range extends down to Hu-Tou Shan (“Tiger’s Head” Mountain), which separates into five distinct ridges.
+TKU is situated on the fourth ridge.
+The bronze sculpture depicting five tigers embracing one another is a piece by Shiu-Chi Wang, which stands in front of the Shao-Mo Memorial Gymnasium.
+It represents Tamkangians’ spirit of vitality and their sense of vigor and bravery.
+On the pillar-base of the monument is founder Dr. Clement C.P.
+Chang’s inscription “The Legend of Five-Tiger Hill.”

 The Tamkang Golden Eagle in the Fu Yuan Garden

 The Fu Yuan Garden at the Tamsui Campus is home to the Tamkang Golden Eagle bronze statue, a gift from the Golden Eagle Alumni Association as a sign of their gratitude to the alma mater.
 The location of the statue in the Fu Yuan Garden in front of the Business Building allows students and visitors alike to view and appreciate it.
-The Tamkang Golden Eagle Award, bestowed to distinguished Tamkang alumni, was initiated in 1987 by two former chairmen of the Board of Trustees of Tamkang University, Dr. Clement C.P.
-Chang and Mr. Lin Tien-fu.
-The Award is the highest honor of the university, set up to recognize Tamkangians who have made great contributions to the country, rendered useful services to society, created welfare for humankind, and given something back to their alma mater.
-The Award is in the form of a golden eagle spreading its wings, symbolizing Tamkangians, like a flying eagle in the sky, majestically overlooking the earth below.
+The Tamkang Golden Eagle Award, bestowed to distinguished TKU alumni, was initiated in 1987 by two former chairmen of the Board of Trustees of TKU, Dr. Clement C.P.
+Chang and Mr. Tien-Fu Lin.
+The Award represents the highest honor conferred by the university and was set up to recognize Tamkangians who have made great contributions to the country, rendered useful services to society, created welfare for humankind, and given something back to their alma mater.
+The Award takes the form of a golden eagle spreading its wings, symbolizing Tamkangians, like a flying eagle in the sky, majestically overlooking the earth below.

 The Global Village Sculpture

-Installed on the foreground of the Shao-mo Memorial Natatorium Complex are artworks by Yang Ying-feng, a renowned master sculptor from Yilan, Taiwan.
+Installed on the foreground of the Shao-Mo Memorial Natatorium Complex are artworks by Ying-Feng Yang, a renowned master sculptor from Yilan, Taiwan.
 The sculptural artworks are shaped to form square, round, and rectangular parts, made from glossy stainless steel, which signify the globe on which a diverse range of people harmoniously live.
-It represents the vision of globalization that Tamkang University is actively pursuing.
+It represents the vision of globalization that TKU is actively pursuing.

 cron web_use_log